-Domain name services refer to all actions taken by a registrar to maintain the domain name related information entered into the domain name register.
-Administration refers to updating contact details, renewal of domain dames, transfers of domain names from one registrar to another, and changing of registrars.
+Domain name services refer to all actions taken by a registrar to maintain the fi-domain name related information entered into the fi-domain name register.
+Administration refers to, among other things, updating contact details, renewal of domain dames, transfers of fi-domain names from one registrar to another, and changing of registrars.